Updated April 21, 2014

-She is also a Family Support Specialist and Intern Therapist for the Family Strengthening Services program at Carolina Youth Development Center, Inc. (CYDC) as of June 2013.
-She provides home and community based services to families at risk of child maltreatment.
-Xiomara provides assessment, service planning, short term counseling, intervention, and development of a family’s resources.
+She was a Family Support Specialist and Intern Therapist for the Family Strengthening Services program at Carolina Youth Development Center, Inc. (CYDC) June 2013 – November 2013.
+She provided home and community based services to families at risk of child maltreatment.
+Xiomara provided assessment, service planning, short-term counseling, intervention, and development of a family’s resources.
 Based on family needs, Xiomara monitored the families’ progress, conducted home visitations, and provided parent education and community referrals.
-In addition, she provides child development support, case management, conducts parenting interventions and assists with family support services.
+In addition, she provided child development support, case management, conducted parenting interventions and assisted with family support services.

-Xiomara was the Client Services Coordinator and Bilingual Case Manager/Intern Therapist at My Sister’s House, Inc. (MSH) August 2012 – February 2013.
+Xiomara was the Client Services Coordinator/Bilingual Case Manager/Intern Therapist at My Sister’s House, Inc. (MSH) August 2012 – February 2013.
 She coordinated client services, provided case management, individual counseling and facilitated counseling groups at MSH, a shelter-based program serving domestic violence victims and their children.
 She provided referral services, intake, crisis intervention, advocacy, and developed a support services program for MSH.
 Xiomara also provided linkage with community services and coordinated financial assistance services through the Department of Social Services.
 In addition, she developed support services programs that included life skills training, employment assistance, job skills training partnerships, and needs assessments.
 She also provided victim advocacy services with the judicial and law enforcement systems, which included court accompaniment, participated in and conducted speaking engagements, health fairs, workshops, etc., and was lead with community resources listing.